LIP-Computing/udocker_tools/README.md

 * Directory `tarballs` contains the tarball of each binary or library.

 The bash script `utils/make-tar.sh` makes the tarballs and produces a CSV `flist.csv` with the filename and corresponding sha256sum.
+This file was edited to complete with the other columns to `flist-keep.csv`

+The python script `utils/make-meta.py` reads `flist-keep.csv` and produces the json file `metadata.json`, containing all information needed for the udocker commands to install one or more modules.

 ## Contributing